TeacakeTech/staticpipes-core/README.md

 In watch mode, a normal build is done first.
 The `start_watch` method is then called on each pipeline.
 Then every time a file is changed, the `file_changed_during_watch` or `file_changed_but_excluded_during_watch` method is called for that file.
+The history of the context is tracked, and if the history changes the `context_changed_during_watch` method is called.
 There is no `end_watch` method, as the watch stage is ended by the user forcibly quitting the program.

 Writing pipelines for watch mode can be more complicated than writing pipelines for build mode.
 This is due to the idea of dependencies.
 If the process of building source file A depends in some way on building source file B,